cairo-book/cairo-book/src/ch101-02-contract-functions.md

 In this section, we are going to be looking at the different types of functions you could encounter in Starknet smart contracts.

-Functions can access the contract's state easily via `self: ContractState`, which abstracts away the complexity of underlying system calls (`storage_read_syscall` and `storage_write_syscall`).
+Functions can access the contract's state easily via the `self: ContractState` object, which abstracts away the complexity of underlying system calls (`storage_read_syscall` and `storage_write_syscall`).
 The compiler provides two modifiers: `ref` and `@` to decorate `self`, which intends to distinguish view and external functions.

 Let's consider the `NameRegistry` contract in Listing {{#ref reference-contract}} that we'll be using throughout this chapter: